Call us today! 610-868-2230

 Expert Criminal Defense Attorneys

 An arrest or indictment can be the most frightening experience of your life.
 The decisions that you make may affect your freedom, your family, and your financial well-being.
-An experienced criminal attorney can properly protect your rights, advise and assist you during this difficult time.
+An experienced criminal attorney can properly protect your rights, advise and assist you during this challenging time.

 Federal criminal charges are often devastating to the accused and their families.
 A federal crime is an act against the United States.
 These charges will be prosecuted by the Department of Justice, assisted by one or more of the numerous federal agencies like the FBI, DEA, Homeland Security, and the IRS who have near unlimited resources.
 You need to be prepared to face such a challenge.
 Our attorneys can help you today.